pwittchen/aur/README.md

 --------------

 ```
-sudo rm /usr/local/bin/auri
+sudo rm /usr/local/bin/aur
 ```

 usage
 -----

-type `auri` command with one of the following parameters
+type `aur` command with one of the following parameters

 ```
 help      shows help